ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 ## Check for errors

 <div style="text-align: justify">
 It is quite common, especially during the first few runs, to experience errors and job failures.
-An ACCESS-CM2 suite is constituted by several tasks, and each of these tasks could fail.
+An {{ model }} suite is constituted by several tasks, and each of these tasks could fail.
 When a task fails, the suite is halted and you will see a red icon next to the respective task name in the Cylc GUI.
 <br>
 To investigate the cause of a failure, we need to look at the logs (<code>job.err</code> and <code>job.out</code>) from the suite run.
 There are two main ways to do so: